 Marci McPhee is director of campus programs at the International Center for Ethics, Justice and Public Life at Brandeis University.
 She oversees the Sorensen Fellowship program and other on-campus programs and events.
 McPhee has been involved in the planning of the Center from its inception in 1998, and played an integral role in the development of the array of Brandeis Rabb School programs, including a founding role in Genesis at Brandeis for high school students.
 She teaches EL16a, "The Immigrant Experience in Waltham: A Service-based Practicum."
-McPhee is also a member of the inaugural Advisory Council of Friends of the Waltham Family School, Inc., and serves as faculty advisor for the Brandeis undergraduate group Net Impact.
+McPhee is also a member of the inaugural Advisory Council of Friends of the Waltham Family School, Inc., and serves as faculty advisor for the Brandeis undergraduate group Net Impact, "using the powers of business to make a positive net social, environmental and economic impact."
 During the 2009-10 academic year, she taught English in the Marshall Islands in the Pacific through WorldTeach.

 McPhee holds a bachelor of science degree in social work from Brigham Young University.